senx/warp10-ext-forecasting-doc/README.md

 These functions are available on the Warp 10 instance of the sandbox.

-To install this extension on your own instance, you can contact us.
+To install this extension on-premise or to make it available on your saas plan, please contact us.

 ### Forecast extension for the WarpScript language